Facilitating the protection and restoration of species and ecosystems at risk on BC’s South Coast

 Pamela Zevit RPBio, Special Projects Coordinator: As a conservation biologist Pamela provides specialized skills and expertise as well as interregional collaboration and engagement in working with SCCP partners, funders and practitioners on developing best practices and facilitating knowledge sharing around the science and management of species at risk and their habitat.
-Core programs Pamela has managed for the SCCP include: Species at Risk in the Classroom, working with First Nations on integrating traditional knowledge and species at risk protection, the SCCP's citizen science resources, working with local governments and more recently the Diversity by Design guidance tools.
+Core programs Pamela oversees for the SCCP include: Species at Risk in the Classroom, working with First Nations on integrating traditional knowledge and species at risk protection, the SCCP's citizen science resources, working with local governments and more recently the Diversity by Design and Critical Habitat on Private Land guidance tools.

 For inquiries about school programs, restoration tools and resources for local governments working to address species and ecosystems at risk responsibilities email: pamela[at]sccp.ca

 Tamsin Baker MSc, Stewardship Coordinator: Tamsin Baker oversees the SCCP's flagship Nature Stewards Program. a multi-year partnership on private landowner stewardship with the Fraser Valley Conservancy Working in concert with other SCCP programs and project partners on extension and outreach, Tamsin supports overall program development and partnership building.
 Past/ongoing projects include: coordinating the annual Conservation Connections and various annual speaker events and workshops, The Coastal Sands Ecosystems Project and work in the Coquitlam River Watershed/Tri-cities area.